mezzolite/react-crud-frontend/README.md

 </p>
 </details>

+**PART III**

-Add the following functionality: Clicking on a DogCard in the AdoptableDogs component adds it to FavoriteDogs component.
+1. Add the following functionality: Clicking on a DogCard in the AdoptableDogs component adds it to FavoriteDogs component.

 <details>
 <summary>SHOW CODE</summary>